 What is Women, Peace and Security?

-UNSCR 1325 addresses not only the disproportionate impacts of war on women, but also the pivotal role women should and do play in conflict management, conflict resolution and sustainable peace efforts.
-UNSCR 1325’s framework is comprised of four pillars—participation, protection, prevention, and relief and recovery.
+UNSCR 1325 addresses not only the disproportionate impacts of war on women but also the pivotal role women should and do play in conflict prevention, conflict management and sustainable peace efforts.
+UNSCR 1325’s framework consists of four pillars—participation, protection, prevention, and relief and recovery.

 In December 2011, President Barack Obama signed an Executive Order instituting a U.S. National Action Plan (NAP) on Women, Peace and Security, making the WPS agenda an official national policy priority.